rastislavcore/gitprofile/README.md

 - Finally, visit `http://localhost:5173/` from your browser.

-> Alternatively, you can set up and run the project using Docker with **[Vail](https://github.com/rastislavcore/vail)**, a powerful tool for local development of JavaScript/TypeScript Apps.
+> Alternatively, you can set up and run the project using Docker with **[Vail](https://github.com/rastislavcore/vail)**, a powerful tool for local development of JavaScript/TypeScript applications.

 ### Dependencies